sdaniel1995/Covid-Vaccine-Appointment-Backend/STARTUP.md

 # Geting Started
 To edit the code do a `git clone https://github.com/javatures/Portfolio-Frontend.git` in gitbash inside the the file folder directory on you local machine where you want the code cloned to.
 - Open VS Code and open the folder.
 - Run the following command:
-    -`npm install (in a package directory, no arguments)` -j
+    -`npm install (in a package directory, no arguments)`

 Install the dependencies in the local node_modules folder.